fraser29/spydcmtk/README.md

 ## Version

-Current is VERSION 1.2.3 Release.
+Current is VERSION 1.2.4 Release.

+- 1.2.4: Small update to avoid edge case when concurrent dcm2VT* conversions within same directory.
+4DFlow velocity output set to m/s by default.
 - 1.2.3: Fix VTI to DICOM and add to script.
 Update tests.
 Fix jpg to DICOM. nii2dcm also handled but nii orientation is not adjusted from RAS to LPS.
 - 1.2.2: Fix DICOM to VTK conversion bug.
 Add 4DFlow MRI to VTK conversion capability.
 - 1.2.1: Add filter by tag name and value.
 Add build image overview option.
 Update to use pydicom >=3.0.1